 - a) Attendance: Attendance is expected in this class.
-There will be an sign-up sheet distributed among the class participants in each class.
+There will be a sign-up sheet distributed among the class participants when necessary.
 If a student provides an excuse prior to the class time, upon approval of the instructor of class student can be excused for missing a class.
-Furthermore, student who misses class beyond reasonable frequency will automatically loss the class participation grade. - b) Individual homework assignments: There will be 4 homework assignments, which will consist 5% of students' grade.
+Furthermore, student who misses class beyond reasonable frequency will automatically loss the class participation grade. - b) Individual homework assignments: There will be 2 to 3 homework assignments, which will consist 20% of students' grade.
 Necessary information and tools will be provided to student.
 Students can work as a group but have to turn in their own work before the respective deadline. - c) Proposal: Proposal should contain a motivation, goal, empirical methodology, and contribution of the empirical paper that students intend to replicate and extend as a group during the module.
 At the beginning of module each student will assigned to a group which consist of 4 to 6 people (depending on class size), and they will work together towards finishing their own project.
-Tentative submission deadline for proposal is December 12th, 2013 - d) Presentations: Presentation should contain a summary of paper that a group of students pick to replicate, replication strategy and results, extension of a paper that a group of students intend to do, corresponding results on their extensions, if any.
+Tentative submission deadline for proposal is T.B.D. - d) Presentations: Presentation should contain a summary of paper that a group of students pick to replicate, replication strategy and results, extension of a paper that a group of students intend to do, corresponding results on their extensions, if any.
 Presentations can be done by different group members as long as they do not go over the allowed time.
-However, all the group members should be able to answer any questions regarding the content of original paper, and its' extension. - e) Write-up: Project write-up will be due on January 18th at 11:59 p.m.
-More instructions and quideline will be provided during the course. - f) Peer group evaluations: Student will grade input of fellow group members and themselves on the following criteria: punctuality, contribution, quality, and collaboration.
+However, all the group members should be able to answer any questions regarding the content of original paper, and its' extension. - e) Write-up: Project write-up will be due on T.B.D. date.
+More instructions and guideline will be provided during the course. - f) Peer group evaluations: Student will grade input of fellow group members and themselves on the following criteria: punctuality, contribution, quality, and collaboration.
 These evaluations will be used to determine the final grade of a student.
 More instructions and guidelines will be provided during the course.